openstack-archive/stx-docs/doc/source/installation_guide/2018_10/duplex.rst

    +----+--------------+-------------+----------------+-------------+--------------+

 -----------------------------------
-Extending the Compute Node Capacity
+Extending the compute node capacity
 -----------------------------------

-You can add up to four Compute Nodes to the All-in-One Duplex deployment.
+You can add up to four compute nodes to the All-in-One Duplex deployment.

 **************************
-Compute Hosts Installation
+Compute hosts installation
 **************************

 After initializing and configuring the two controllers, you can add up to four additional compute hosts.
 To add a host, do the following:

 ^^^^^^^^^^^^^^^^^
-Initializing Host
+Initializing host
 ^^^^^^^^^^^^^^^^^

 Power on the host.
 The following appears in the host console: